Computing

 |

 Intent The computing curriculum at Christleton Primary School is designed to give pupils appropriate experiences to develop as confident, responsible online citizens.
-In our modern world, our children are exposed to a range of online games and content and as a result of this need to understand the dangers and risks and how to act safely online.
+In our modern world, our children are exposed to a range of online games and content, and as a result, need to understand the dangers and risks and how to act safely online.
 Our children need to learn about the wider range and powerful uses of computing and be inspired by the possibilities they present.
-As immersive technologies and applications evolve, our curriculum will prepare children and equip them with the skills for a future workplace which at present, cannot be determined.
+As immersive technologies and applications evolve, our curriculum will prepare children and equip them with the skills for a future workplace, which at present, cannot be determined.
 Our aim is to provide opportunities for children to develop as inquisitive, independent, confident, successful learners with high aspirations; who make a positive contribution to their community and the wider society through the use of computing.
-At Christleton Primary School we believe that computing is central to the education of all children and we aim to give each pupil the opportunities to develop and apply their capability to the fullest degree.
-Our school’s vision is to provide children with a solid understanding of computing and be able to apply this across the curriculum.
-We enable children to find, explore, analyse and program information through the use computers, I-pads and programmable robots.
-Children are taught the principles of information and computation, how systems work and how to put this knowledge to use through programming.
-We also focus on developing the skills necessary for children to be able to use information in a selective and effective way.
-The skills are taught with a structured approach and we recognise that children are entitled to quality hardware and software.
-Computing skills are a major factor in enabling children to be confident, creative and independent learners. |
+We encourage staff to embed computing across the whole curriculum to make learning creative and accessible.
+We want our pupils to be fluent with a range of tools to best express their understanding and hope by Upper Key Stage 2, children have the independence and confidence to choose the best tool to fulfil the task and challenge set by teachers.

 What do the children learn?